skeoop/skeoop.github.io/index.md

 Apr 12
 </td>
 <td markdown="span">
-Class cancelled due to university holiday.
+*Class cancelled due to university holiday.*
-Please work on PA4 and your final project.
+Please work on [PA4](week11/PA4-Threaded-Downloader.pdf) and your final project.
 </td>
 <td markdown="span">
 *Songkran*.
 No lab.
 [PA4-Threaded URL Downloader](week11/PA4-Threaded-Downloader.pdf) due April 22.
 This assignment applies a lot of what you learned recently, but is not difficult.
 The app is useful, too.
-Work on your final project.
 </td>
 </tr>
 <!-- week 13 -->